e6a5/learning/backend/README.md

 - "What makes databases fast or slow?"
 - "How does caching really improve performance?"
 - "Why do people use gRPC instead of HTTP?"
+- "How do you ensure code works reliably in production?"
+- "How do you secure APIs from attacks?"

 ### 🤖 Explore with AI
 - Describe what you want to understand